 The Mid-Term Network is oriented to ensure that most of the Key Destinations identified by the long term vision for the county are connected.
-It includes 34 miles of new and upgraded paths and recommends 97 spot improvements at intersections, trail crossings, bridges and tunnels.
+It includes 160 miles of upgrades and improvements on roads, 34 miles of new and upgraded paths and recommends 97 spot improvements at intersections, trail crossings, bridges and tunnels.